helsinki-sda-group/AIforLEssAuto/WP4/interactive_visualization/README.md

 ## Usage

-The picture `Kamppi_demo.png` in the repository shows the plots produced by the pipeline.
+The picture `Kamppi_demo.png` in the repository shows the static plots produced by the pipeline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>